bparanj/crystal/programming/iac/docs/experiments/fail2ban-playbook.md

 - Triggers a ban after 5 retries by default, but adjusts this for specific services (e.g., 3 retries for SSH).
 - Uses the `action_mwl` action, which bans the IP and sends an email with the whois report and relevant log lines.

-Remember to replace `your_email@example.com` with your actual email address if you wish to receive notifications.
+Remember to replace `your_email@example.com` with your  email address if you wish to receive notifications.
 Also, ensure that you have mail utilities configured on your server for email notifications to work.

 Before deploying this configuration, review and adjust the settings to match your security policies and operational requirements.
 Fail2Ban is highly customizable, allowing you to fine-tune its behavior to best fit your environment.

 Ubuntu 22.04 (Jammy Jellyfish) does not come with `sendmail` installed by default.
-Ubuntu typically includes minimal packages necessary for a basic setup to keep the installation lean.
+Ubuntu  includes minimal packages necessary for a basic setup to keep the installation lean.
 For mail services, users are encouraged to install the mail server software that best fits their needs, whether it be `sendmail`, `Postfix`, `Exim`, or any other MTA (Mail Transfer Agent).

 If you need `sendmail` or a similar MTA for sending emails from your server, you can easily install it.
-For example, to install `Postfix`, which is commonly used as an alternative to `sendmail` and often preferred for its simpler configuration, you can use the following command:
+For example, to install `Postfix`, which is  used as an alternative to `sendmail` and often preferred for its simpler configuration, you can use the following command:

 ```sh
 sudo apt update